 Number of non-motorist fatalities and serious injuries on all public roads (e.g., bicyclists and pedestrians)

-In 2018, the Council adopted safety targets and integrated them into the Regional Transportation Plan.
+In 2018, the TRPC adopted safety targets and integrated them into the Regional Transportation Plan.

 Under United States Code Title 23 Section 409, this data cannot be used in discovery or evidence at trial in any action for damages against Thurston Regional Planning Council, or the jurisdictions involved in the data.